nikkomiu/phoenix_base/README.md

 There are a handful of dependencies that are required to begin developing this application:

-- `elixir`: Language used by the backend.
+- `elixir-1.3.4`: Language used by the backend.
-- `phoenix_framework`: Backend framework the app is built on.
+- `phoenix_framework-1.2.0`: Backend framework the app is built on.
 - `inotify-tools`: Used for auto-reload to work properly in development mode. *(Optional)*
-- `nodejs`: Used for gathering dependencies and compiling assets for the client side.
+- `nodejs-lts`: Used for gathering dependencies and compiling assets for the client side.
 - `webpack`: Used for compiling assets for the client side.
 - `docker`: Required if you plan to build the Docker image for the application or want to use Postgres in a Docker container.
 - `postgres`: The database engine used for the application.
 (App won't start without it)